Comparisons

 Free Lyssna Alternative for Card Sorting: Get More for $0

-Lyssna charges $175-$400/month for card sorting with response limits.
-CardSort gives you unlimited studies, unlimited participants, and AI analysis at zero cost.
+Lyssna charges $175-$400/mo for card sorting with response limits.
+ValidateThat: unlimited studies, unlimited participants, AI analysis at $0.

 Free Lyssna Alternative for Card Sorting

 Lyssna (formerly UsabilityHub) requires a $175–$400/month paid plan to run card sorting studies.
-CardSort runs the same studies with no participant limits, no study limits, and no payment — ever.
+ValidateThat runs the same studies with no participant limits, no study limits, and no payment — ever.

 Lyssna is a versatile research platform.
 But "versatile" means you're paying for five research methods when you only need one.
 If card sorting is your priority, you're funding first-click tests, five-second tests, and preference tests you're not using.